 The lines caught the light and stung my eyes, as if the act of seeing was to run one’s brain along the edge of a razor.

 When she removed her right glove as well, the unity of the design came into focus.
 The lines joined and thickened along her palm and the back of her hand, formed a solid mass of colour on her fingers.
 A crossbreed of opera glove and circuit board, in ink and magic.

 “What is it with magic and tattoos?”
 I muttered.

 “Hey, I’ve got some too,” Twil said.

 “Yes, I know, Twil.”

 Felicity flexed her fingers, examining the design as if for blemishes, then hesitated.
-“I am going to have wrap my hand around Evelyn’s throat.”
+“I am going to have to wrap my hand around Evelyn’s throat.”